lancenacabuan/Shaliah/README.md

 ontological: Jesus shares God\'s substance, which explains his function.

-Interestingly, even in Trinitarian theology, Jesus in his incarnate role is the Father's obedient servant–so he's functioning in an agency mode.
+Interestingly, even in Trinitarian theology, Jesus in his incarnate role is the Father's obedient servant – so he's functioning in an agency mode.
 The difference is behind that role, Trinitarians see an eternal identity.

 One might ask: could the early apostles have simply thought in agency terms and not in terms of substance?
-Possibly yes–some scholars think the earliest "high" Christology was a kind of *"cultic binitarianism"* (worship of God and Jesus) without a worked-out explanation, which later demanded a theological explanation, culminating in Nicaea's ontological
+Possibly yes – some scholars think the earliest "high" Christology was a kind of *"cultic binitarianism"* (worship of God and Jesus) without a worked-out explanation, which later demanded a theological explanation, culminating in Nicaea's ontological